 "Kitten season" sounds like a whimsical folktale of purring, sweet-faced kittens floating on fluffy clouds and raining from the sky, softly landing on purple toadstools amidst fluttering butterflies.
-But far from the wondrous miracle of new life it may conjure up in cat lovers' minds, kitten season is, in reality, a chaotic time when litters and litters of feral and domestic kittens are born.
+However, in reality, kitten season is a chaotic (if cute) time when many litters of feral and stray kittens are born.

 When is kitten season?

 Kitten season is sparked by the days getting longer, thus kicks off in early spring in many states.
-As the days get warmer in most places in the U.S., kitten season is already in full swing and it will last until fall and even into early winter.
-In places like Florida, for cats, hot summers and mild winters are conducive to year-round breeding so kitten season lasts all year long.
+As the days get warmer in most places in the United States, kitten season is already in full swing and may last until fall in some cases.
+In warmer places like Florida, hot summers and mild winters are conducive to year-round breeding, so kitten season lasts all year long.

 What is kitten season?